 Depending on the size, complexity, and date of your wedding plans, canceling the bookings for the arrangements you made may be overwhelming both emotionally and financially, but family and friends can help you through the process.

-Generally, you should be able to receive a percentage back on your deposits.
-How much you may receive will depend on how close the date of the wedding is when you cancelled the arrangements.
+- You should be able to receive a percentage back on your deposits.
+How much you may receive will depend on how close the date of the wedding is when you canceled the arrangements.

 Make sure you follow up all cancellation requests made by telephone with a formal notification and request for the return of deposits in writing.